This post contains affiliate links: if you buy something we’ll earn a small commission at no cost to you.

 I know that cupcakes are exciting, but don’t open the oven door over and over to check on their progress!
 If you slam the door open or closed towards the start of cooking, it can cause fragile air bubbles in the batter to burst and you’ll end up with a dense cake.
 Even if you’re gentle with the oven door, a rush of cold air can disrupt the structure of the cupcakes as they begin to bake.
 The gluten and fat molecules in the batter are what helps the cupcake set and maintain its fluffy, light structure – give those molecules awhile (at least 2/3 of the total baking time) to set and stiffen up before you introduce any cold air to the atmosphere by sticking your nose in to check on things.
 If you’re too quick to poke around, you may find yourself with dense, sunken cupcakes.

-Let cupcakes cool for no more than a few minutes in their baking pans before you remove them to a wire rack.
+Let cupcakes cool for no more than a few minutes in their baking pans before you remove them to a wire rack (I love this three-tiered one from Wilton!)
 The heat from the pan can cause the cupcakes to overcook, which will dry them out.
 Use a potholder and gently shake cupcakes out of the pan, then place them on the rack and leave them there until they’ve cooled completely.
 Don’t try to frost the cupcakes too soon!
 Even a tiny bit of warmth coming off a cupcake can melt your frosting.

 When cupcakes have cooled completely, store them in an airtight container so they retain their moisture.
 You can use a large tupperware (this is my first choice if I’m storing frosted cupcakes – I use a tall bin so that the heaps of frosting won’t get squished!) or, if you’re waiting to frost them, wrap them tightly in plastic wrap.
 Cupcakes will retain their moisture at room temperature for a day or two, but after that it’s good to store them in the fridge or freeze them for later.
 Cupcakes freeze well – wrap unfrosted cupcakes individually in plastic wrap and store a few in a plastic bag, then pop it in the freezer.
 Defrost a bag whenever you feel like a cupcake, then frost and enjoy!